 Ms. Garrett holds a BBS in Accounting, and an MBA from Indiana University.

 Mr. Owens brings 21 years of experience in cardiology medical device sales to Cardiva Medical including Cardiac Rhythm Management, Electrophysiology, Coronary, Endovascular and Structural Heart.
-In his current role, he is responsible for all field sales strategies and activities associated with Cardiva’s vascular closure device product line.
+In his current role, he is responsible for all commercial operations and activities associated with Cardiva’s vascular closure device product line.

 Most recently, Mr. Owens served on Senior Staff with Boston Scientific and Abbott Vascular where he was responsible for serving as Abbott Vascular’s key point of contact with senior level customers and stakeholders in large administrative and institutional health care organizations, and identifying novel commercial and healthcare economic solutions across the entire Abbott Vascular product portfolio.
 He was also responsible for developing and executing new strategic partnerships with internal divisions of Abbott and external companies.